spicydonkey/cellml-ga/devlog.md

 Indeed, the simulation is not sparse enough, but we could do with what we have..?

+##### Best estimation
+Find the index to the frame in simulation result vector closest in time to the VE data point.

 ### Meeting minutes
 * Disallow user from supplying VE with zero target (cannot implement a satisfactory normalisation yet)
 * Check for chronological ordering of assessment points in XML file